Fat Actress

 Fat Actress is an American comedy television series starring Kirstie Alley.
 In the United States, it aired on Showtime from March 7 to April 18, 2005.
 The series was created and written by Alley and Brenda Hampton.

 Premise

-Alley gave a glimpse of the humor and the irony in her battle to lose weight and get back on television in a tough business that prefers the svelte figures seen on the most successful actresses of today.
+Alley gave a glimpse of the humor and the irony in her battle to lose weight and get back on television in a tough business that prefers the svelte figures seen on the most successful actresses.
 The series was generally unscripted, with each episode emanating from a story outline and the actors largely improvising the dialogue.
 The storylines were drawn from a heightened perception of Alley's real-life experiences, and some of Alley's friends appeared as themselves in cameos to further blur the lines between truth and fiction.